One of the most common questions we hear about electric cars is “How do I even charge an EV?” So we’re answering the question with our post on…

 Plug Types

-You can set filters in the apps so that it will only direct you to compatible chargers.
-You can even have the apps provide you turn by turn directions (Plugshare sends you to a third party map).
+You can set filters in the route planning apps like ABRP or Plugshare so that they will only direct you to compatible chargers.
+You can even have the apps provide you turn by turn directions (Plugshare sends you to a third party map of your choice).

 The AC and DC charge plugs are both able to plug in to the same socket.
 Often there will be a cover over the DC pins in the socket to protect them from exposure while AC charging.